EconomyLens.com

 The vessel belongs to CMA CGM, a French container transportation and shipping company. ©AFP

-Paris (France) (AFP) – A container ship declaring itself to have a French owner has passed through the Strait of Hormuz, according to Marine Traffic data analyzed by AFP Friday.
-The Maltese-flagged Kribi, belonging to the French maritime transport group CMA CGM, crossed the strait—which has been virtually blocked by Iran since early in the Middle East war—to exit the Gulf on Thursday afternoon, the maritime tracking website showed.
+Paris (France) (AFP) – A container ship declaring itself to have a French owner has passed through the Strait of Hormuz, according to Marine Traffic data analyzed by AFP on Friday.
+The Maltese-flagged Kribi, belonging to the French maritime transport group CMA CGM, crossed the strait—virtually blocked by Iran since early in the Middle East war—to exit the Gulf on Thursday afternoon, as the maritime tracking website indicated.

 Related

-It appears to be the first known transit by a major European shipping group since March 1, when Iranian attacks against ships near the Strait of Hormuz, in retaliation for US-Israel strikes, reduced crossings to a trickle.
-The ship was off Muscat, Oman, early Friday, still broadcasting the message “owner France” on its transponder system in the field usually used to provide the destination.
+This appears to be the first known transit by a major European shipping group since March 1, when Iranian attacks against ships near the Strait of Hormuz, in retaliation for US-Israel strikes, reduced crossings to a trickle.
+The ship was off Muscat, Oman, early Friday, still broadcasting the message “owner France” on its transponder system in the field usually used to give the destination.

 © 2024 AFP